Honoré Zanchi: Release and serial murders

 On 25 March 2009, Zanchi was driving along the roads of Arras-sur-Rhône.
-While out and about, Zanchi came across 35-year-old Marc Nepote-Cit, with whom tensions were running high.
-Nepote-Cit is also Michel Di-Bacco's best friend and strongly suspects Zanchi of murdering him.
-The meeting between Zanchi and Nepote-Cit gives rise to great hostility towards the murders of Michel Di-Bacco and Jean-François André.
-Unable to stand up to one of his enemies, Zanchi draws his 9mm pistol and shoots Nepote-Cit, who dies of his wounds.
-Following his fourth murder, Zanchi loads Nepote-Cit's body into his car and buries it at La Roche Péréandre, a place he describes as the ‘Rock where André perished’.
-After committing his fourth murder, Zanchi leaves.
-Three days later, Népote-Cit's girlfriend reports him missing.
-Looking at the telephone bills, the investigators discovered that Zanchi's and Népote-Cit's mobile phones were transmitting from the same location.
-What's more, they discovered that Zanchi's phone had been left for 20 minutes at the Roche Péréandre.
+While driving, Zanchi came across Marc Nepote-Cit, 35, with whom tensions rose.
+Nepote-Cit was also Michel Di-Bacco's best friend and strongly suspected Zanchi of having murdered him.
+The encounter between Zanchi and Nepote-Cit sparked great hostility over the murders of Michel Di-Bacco and Jean-François André.
+Unable to tolerate resistance from one of his enemies, Zanchi held Nepote-Cit at gunpoint and took him to a deserted road in Vernosc-lès-Annonay, near Roche Péréandre, a place he described as ‘the rock where André died’.
+After dragging Nepote-Cit to the bottom of the rock, Zanchi killed him with several blows to the head — the weapon used in the crime is unknown — then stripped him naked to humiliate him.
+Following his latest murder – his fourth – Zanchi buried the victim at the foot of Roche Péréandre.
+Three days later, Népote-Cit's sister reported him missing.
+This new case intrigued investigators, who already suspected Zanchi in the first two murders.
+Looking at the phone bills, the investigators noticed that Zanchi and Népote-Cit's mobile phones were transmitting from the same location.
+In addition, they discovered that Zanchi's phone had remained at Roche Péréandre for 20 minutes.

 During an intercepted phone conversation on 23 April, Zanchi gave one of his friends, Michel, an account of the murder which indirectly implied that he wanted to move Nepote-Cit's body and gave the name of the Roche Péréandre.
 The investigation immediately turns to Zanchi and names him as the main suspect.
 Suspicion does not stop with Zanchi's statements, however, as a call made by Zanchi confirms that Michel is aware of the crime.
 The investigators also wonder whether Zanchi may have claimed responsibility for the murders from other friends.